samuellando/PyWise.todo/README.md

 # PyWise.todo
-a custom hackable and simple use of a todo.txt file with python. (python 3.5)
+a custom hackable and simple use of a todo.txt file with python. (python 3.5) -- Version 1 --

 ## Orgin
 With insparation form other todo.txt progarms. this python based application uses the future proof todo.txt style to todo list with many usefull features.